User Input Treated as a System Instruction

 }

-// Or more broadly — grep for dynamic content markers
+// Or more broadly — flag any dynamic-content markers in the high-trust string

 function hasTemplateInterpolation(systemPrompt: string): boolean {